sharowyeh/nrf-ble-app/README.md

 The C++ UI example app integrated GLFW via imgui

 - [imgui](https://github.com/ocornut/imgui) source code is fully copied to `imgui` folder in the project directory as including references.
-- Download [GLFW binaries](https://www.glfw.org/download.html) both x86 and x64 for windows environment, extract to the parent of solution directory
+<del>- Download [GLFW binaries](https://www.glfw.org/download.html) both x86 and x64 for windows environment, extract to the parent of solution directory</del>
+- This repo using GLFW v3.3.7 can simply download pre-compiled binaries from [offical github](https://github.com/glfw/glfw/releases/) for the specific version.
+  - The project refered to lib-vs2022 DLLs align to current compiler environment, also works by lib-vsw2019
 - The path structure will be:
 ```
 ---/nrf-ble-app/...
  |-/nrf-ble-app/nrf_ble_sample_glfw/imgui/...
  |-/glfw-3.3.7.bin.WIN32/...
+ |-/glfw-3.3.7.bin.WIN64/...
 ```

 ### BLE pairing refs ###